eoinkelly/notes/elixir/ecto.md

         * validating
         * writing to DB
 5. Multi
-    * allows you to create multiple changes to a DB
+    * allows you to create multiple changes to a DB (opens a transaction)
 6. Migration
+    * syntax sugar for changing the structure of the DB

 ```elixir
 # Repo.aggregate("table_name", :aggregate_func_name, :column_name)